Syria invites U.N. chemical arms chief, but access is in doubt

 Sellstrom's team has been ready for well over two months to enter Syria but has been held up by the wrangling over access.

-They recently visited neighboring to try to gather information.
+They recently visited neighbouring to try to gather information.
 Acting U.S. Ambassador to the United Nations Rosemary DiCarlo told reporters Sellstrom was in Washington on Monday for discussions with U.S. officials.

 Ja'afari repeated Syria's allegation that accusations of chemical attacks by government forces were an attempt to undermine their initial request for a U.N. investigation focusing solely on the Aleppo incident from March.